 A course in basic applied geometry and right triangle trigonometry for students in management, police science, and other technical areas.
 Topics include: angles, triangles and other plane figures, solid figures, areas, volumes, trigonometric ratios, triangle solving, and vectors.
 Prerequisite: MAT 0100 or satisfactory placement test score in algebra.
-(W, SP)
+(W. 5P) Introduces gear ratio, lead screw and indexing problems with emphasis on application to the machine shop.
+Practical applications and problems furnish the trainee with experience in geometric propositions and trigonometric relations to shop problems; concludes with an introduction to compound angle problems.